cpmpercussion/acmc2020-site/_features/01-about.md

 paper, artist talk, performance) to the conference we’ll be in touch ASAP with more details about what that looks like.

-Stay safe, wash your hands regularly, and keep the dates of July 8--11 in your diary for now---we’ll provide an update on what's happening as soon as we can.
+Stay safe, and keep the dates of July 8--11 in your diary for now---we’ll provide an update on what's happening as soon as we can.
 </div>